jrames/jrames-github.io/_posts/2025-02-10-trip-tunes-experience.md

 ## Press Outreach: Small Effort, Nice Payoff

-Just as I was releasing Trip Tunes, I decided to email authors at app review sites.
-It cost me nothing, and I was interested to learn how that type of press turned the needle in 2024\.
+Just as I was releasing [Trip Tunes](https://apps.apple.com/us/app/trip-tunes-roadtrip-playlists/id6467522749), I decided to email authors at app review sites.
+It cost me nothing, and I was interested to learn how that type of press turned the needle in 2024.

 If you’re going to reach out to press, Press Kits are table stakes–they provide all of the info someone needs to write an article.
 I ended up using [ImpressKit](https://impresskit.net/triptunes) because it provided hosting, templates and even contact info for relevant press \- and I wanted to spend minimal time on this piece.